Guidance Notes for Completing Planning Application Forms

 The Council will require payment of the tariff once the development has commenced on site ( a material start as defined by S56(4) TCPA 1990).

 The Council encourages pre-application discussions which will enable applicants to be informed of all information requirements for an application they are considering submitting.
 These can help in reducing delays in processing applications and avoiding invalidation of submitted applications.
 Advice can be given about the factors which will be taken into account when your application is considered.

-For pre-application advice, a duty planning officer is available without prior appointment on Mondays, Wednesdays, Thursdays and Fridays between 09:30 and 13:00 telephone 0161 342 4460 or call in to the Council Offices, Wellington Road, Ashton.
+For pre-application advice, a duty planning officer is available without prior appointment on Mondays, Wednesdays, Thursdays and Fridays between 09:30 and 13:00 please contact us using the details at the bottom of this webpage.

 In most cases you will need to apply for Building Regulation consent as well as Planning Permission.
 Please telephone Building Control on 0161 342 4460 who can advise you about this.